dsktschy/viewport-extra/docs/en/migration-from-v2.md

 <!-- x-release-please-end -->

-If you are using the feature to specify decimal places, a build that includes `extended` in the file path in the URL is required.
+If using the feature to specify decimal places, a build that includes `extended` in the file path in the URL is required.

 <!-- x-release-please-start-version -->